avatar

 Publications

-My complete publication list is available on NASA ADS (link).
+My complete publication list is on this NASA ADS link.
 This list includes both refereed and non-refereed publications.
-You can follow this link for the refereed publications.
+Click on this refereed Link for the refereed publications.

 CV